 The new entry into downtown St. Louis, through the newly configured Tucker Boulevard from the Stan Musial Veterans’ Bridge, could be a great opportunity to spread urban development northward from downtown.
 St. Louis is hamstrung by having interstates, dead zones… Continue Reading

 Something has been happening at the site of the abandoned Bosley Estates, but it is not the type of activity I would want.
 One of the houses’ back door was kicked in, and I can only imagine they have all… Continue Reading

 I came across these burned out public housing buildings on the Near North Side.
 The vinyl siding is melted and collapsing off of the building.
 Why are they left like this?
 They look worse than many of the abandoned historic… Continue Reading

 Update: Rebuilt with much of the same construction materials.
 I once read an article in the Washington Post years ago about how cities in the suburbs of Washington, DC were learning that non-brick construction allowed fires to spread quickly, and… Continue Reading

 The Poplar Street Bridge was the last of the four great bridges over the Mississippi in downtown St. Louis, and the sixth to cross the river in the city limits.
 Like all of the bridges, it has its own distinct… Continue Reading

 I came across this bizarre sight while on my survey of Hyde Park last weekend: a row of unfinished buildings lining a street cleared of all historic structures.
 All the houses are unfinished, unsecured, falling apart, and cheaply built, but… Continue Reading

+Update: The concrete has been fixed, as of August 2019.
 I’m beginning a new series of posts highlighting the shoddy construction that pervades much of the contemporary environment around America.
-The first winner is the concrete approaches to a bridge in downtown Hermann, Missouri, clearly showing how the brand new… Continue Reading
+The first winner is the concrete approaches to a bridge… Continue Reading